MattiaPerrone123/Deep_Learning_For_HJM_Prediction/README.md

 ## Dataset
 The dataset used for the study includes 53 subjects (24 healthy controls and 29 patients with FAIS, including also 16 post-operative patients).
 Demographics of these subjects are included in the folder [Dataset](./Dataset/).
 Since every subject performed three single leg squat trials with each leg, this leads to a total of 414 observations.
-However, several observations have been discarded because of bad sampling during data acquisition (see main.py), so the final number of samples id 334.
+However, some observations have been discarded because of bad sampling during data acquisition (see main.py), so the final number of samples is 334.

+Stratified splitting was performed, keeping a ratio of 4:1 between the number of controls, preoperative and postoperative patients between the training and the test set.
+Also, the observations corresponding to each subject were either all included in the training set or in the test set, and never in both of them, to avoid bias.